Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: The interaction graph

-Note that in view of Corollary~\ref{graphsns2}, the first procedure corresponds to analyze injectivity of the network with only inflow reactions and influence defined by the entries of $G$.
-Since a kinetics must be positive, the entry $-1$ in position $(1,1)$ of $G$ corresponds to a decreasing kinetics in $c_1$ for the inflow reaction $0\rightarrow G_1$.
+Using the stoichiometric matrix $A=I_n$ effectively corresponds to analyzing injectivity of a network with only inflow reactions ($0\to G_i$) and influence specification given by $\widehat{G}$.
+Since, in our terminology, a kinetics must be positive, the entry $-$ in position $(1,1)$ of $\widehat{G}$ corresponds to a decreasing kinetics in $c_1$ for the inflow reaction $0\rightarrow G_1$.
 This is different from the system we started from, which had a negative summand ($-\delta_1c_1$).
-In other words, the dynamical systems characterized in Corollary~\ref{graphsns2} have positive species formation rate functions. \end{example}
+Alternatively, each $\dot{c}_j$ might be separated into two components, one representing the reaction $0\to G_i$, the other $G_i\to 0$. \end{example}

-As we can deduce from the results above, preclusion of multistationarity by the methods of \cite{kaufman} is essentially preclusion of multistationarity in networks in which only inflow reactions are considered.
+As we can deduce from the results above, preclusion of multistationarity by the methods of \cite{kaufman}, is essentially preclusion of multistationarity in networks in which only inflow reactions are considered.
 Knowledge about the underlying network structure allows us to preclude multistationarity for a bigger class of dynamical systems.
 We do not only ``see'' the signs of the entries of the Jacobian, but also the terms that contribute to the signs.
-That is, if the network has a reaction of the form $A+B\rightarrow C$ then the species formation rate function has the term $K_{S_1+S_2\rightarrow S_3}(c)$ in the entries $1,2,3$ for any kinetics and it is negative for the first two.
 This is illustrated in the following simple example.